smbct/smbct.github.io/series/x86_64_assembly/pt5.markdown

 ## Using our code in a C function

-Our last part in this post is to go the other way around : calling an assembly function from a C program, a simple "hello word" function in this case.
+Our last part in this chapter is to go the other way around : calling an assembly function from a C program, a simple "hello word" function in this case.
 Once again, we will apply the calling convention for C programs.

 We start by writing an assembly function that displays the "Hello, World!" string thanks to a system call :